python/cpython/Doc/using/mac.rst

 *wxPython* is another popular cross-platform GUI toolkit that runs natively on macOS.
 Packages and documentation are available from https://www.wxpython.org.

-*PyQt* is another popular cross-platform GUI toolkit that runs natively on Mac macOS.
+*PyQt* is another popular cross-platform GUI toolkit that runs natively on macOS.
 More information can be found at https://riverbankcomputing.com/software/pyqt/intro.